 The business of it

-Remember that a conference is, after all, business oriented.
+Remember that an outstanding conference is, after all, business oriented.
 A conference should always provide business opportunities.
 Make sure that your conference provides an environment that facilitates easy networking and simple ways of scheduling appointments between attendees.